Thesis Life: Finishing Touch

 2. Follow the academic writing guide

 Usually, your supervisor will provide you with a guide on how to write an academic report.
 It is quite different with conversation language we use every day.
 I personally still have to struggle when it comes to academic writing.
 A writing guide will always help you to understand more about an academic report.
 Or, if you want to go an extra mile to enhance your writing skills, you can go to academic writing class.
-WUR provides academic writing course (with a special price for students) which you can follow.
+WUR provides essay on terrorism (with a special price for students) which you can follow.

 3. Print your report